mbarker84/css-irl-eleventy/src/posts/greenwashing-and-the-cop28-website.md

 ## Page weight

 Inspecting the network panel in dev tools, we can see the initial data transfer of the site on a desktop computer is 7.1MB for the homepage.
-Scrolling down to the bottom of the page, a total of 12.9MB is transferred That’s far higher than the [2.5MB average](https://httparchive.org/reports/page-weight?start=2017_04_15&end=latest&view=list) (which is still too high in most cases).
+Scrolling down to the bottom of the page, a total of 12.9MB is transferred.
+That’s far higher than the [2.5MB average](https://httparchive.org/reports/page-weight?start=2017_04_15&end=latest&view=list) (which is still too high in most cases).
 The three worst offenders are images, JavaScript and fonts.

 ### Images